 Citizens United Reciprocal Exchange

 Citizens United Reciprocal Exchange is a not-for-profit insurance company.
-It is available through two subsidiaries: CURE auto insurance and NJ PURE for medical malpractice insurance.
+It is available through two subsidiaries: CURE Auto Insurance and NJ PURE for medical malpractice insurance.

-If you live in New Jersey or Pennsylvania and you have a good driving record, CURE Auto insurance may work for you.
-CURE only considers your driving history when preparing a quote — not your credit score, your zip code, your education or anything else.
+If you live in New Jersey or Pennsylvania and you have a good driving record, CURE Auto Insurance may work for you.
+CURE only considers your driving history when preparing a quote — not your credit score, your ZIP code, your education or anything else.
 This makes them a perfect option if you have a good driving history and not-so-perfect credit.

 Compare Auto Insurance Rates

-Ensure you are getting the best rate for your car insurance.
+Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.

 Read More on Auto Insurance

 - Car and Driver.
-"What is the Cheapest Car to Insure?."
-Accessed August 26, 2020.
+"Cheapest Cars to Insure."
+Accessed August 26, 2022.

 - Consumer Federation of America.
 "Auto insurers often charge identical neighbors considerably higher premiums because of ZIP code differences."
-Accessed August 26, 2020.
+Accessed August 26, 2022.

 - Insurance Information Institute.
 "Automobile Financial Responsibility by State."
-Accessed August 26, 2020.
+Accessed August 26, 2022.